Olga Bell

-Olga Bell (born Olga Balashova, Ольга Балашова, 3 October 1983) is an American musician, music producer, composer, and singer-songwriter.
-She was born in Moscow, Russia, raised in Anchorage, Alaska and is currently based in Brooklyn, New York.
-A classically trained pianist and self-taught electronic music producer, she has worked in a wide range of genres, including classical, electronic pop, and Russian folk.
-Best known for Край (Krai), a tribute to her Russian heritage, and Diamonite, an album she produced with Gunnar Olsen and Jason Nazary under the moniker BELL, she has also played in Chairlift and Dirty Projectors and collaborated with Tom Vek under the name Nothankyou.
-In 2016, Bell released her third studio album Tempo.
+Olga Bell (born Olga Balashova, Ольга Балашова, 3 October 1983) is an American-Russian musician, music producer, composer, and singer-songwriter.
+She was born in Moscow, Russia, and raised in Anchorage, Alaska.
+A classically trained pianist, she has worked in a variety of musical genres, ranging from classical to electropop.
+She has released the 2011 album Diamonite (under the moniker BELL) as well as Krai (2014) and Tempo (2016).
+She is also a member of the rock band Dirty Projectors, and she has collaborated with Tom Vek under the name Nothankyou.

 Early life

-Bell started playing the piano at age seven, after moving with her mother from Moscow to Anchorage, Alaska and made her public debut two years later.
-Bell studied under Svetlana Velichko, a former Moscow Conservatory professor and Samuel Feinberg student, and at age twelve performed an original composition for piano and orchestra with her hometown Anchorage Symphony.
-At sixteen, she performed as a concerto soloist with the Anchorage Civic Orchestra.
+Bell started playing the piano at age seven, after moving with her mother from Moscow to Anchorage, and she made her public debut two years later.
+She studied under Svetlana Velichko, a former Moscow Conservatory professor and Samuel Feinberg student, and at age 12, she began performing with the Anchorage Civic Orchestra.
 In high school, she attended the Aspen Music Festival and School on a scholarship.
-She was also a fellow of The Banff Centre and Yale's Norfolk Festival, where she studied with Claude Frank and members of the Juilliard, Tokyo and St. Petersburg String Quartets.
+She has been a fellow of The Banff Centre in Alberta, Canada, and Yale's Norfolk Chamber Music Festival.

 Career

-2005-13: Beginnings and Diamonite
+2005–13: Beginnings and Diamonite

 In August 2005, having graduated from the New England Conservatory but not been accepted to the Juilliard School's graduate program, Bell moved to New York City to pursue music outside the classical realm.
-She bought a laptop and started recording herself, singing into the built-in mic and making beats.
-From 2005 to 2010, Bell split her time between piano teaching and theater accompaniment gigs and pursuing her new musical project on the side.
+She bought a laptop and started recording herself, singing into the built-in microphone and creating beats.
+From 2005 to 2010, she split her time between piano teaching and theater accompaniment gigs and pursuing her new musical project.

-As she wrote new material for the project, she performed at open mics and formed a band, BELL, with Jason Nazary, Mike Chiavaro, and Grey McMurray to perform the songs with her.
-In 2007, they self-produced and self-released the six-song Bell EP.
-In 2011, with Chiavaro and McMurray having left the band, Bell worked with Jason Nazary and Gunnar Olsen to produce and release her first full-length album, Diamonite.
+During this time, she performed at open mics and formed the band BELL with Jason Nazary, Mike Chiavaro, and Grey McMurray.
+In 2007, they self-produced and self-released the six-song EP Bell.
+In 2011, with Chiavaro and McMurray having left the band, Bell worked with Nazary and Gunnar Olsen to produce and release her first full-length album, Diamonite.

-Diamonite received positive critical reception, with The New York Times praising its "bubbly, glitchy electronic pop songs" driven by Bell's "powerful" voice.
+Diamonite received positive critical review, with The New York Times praising its "bubbly, glitchy electronic pop songs", driven by Bell's "powerful" voice.
 Consequence of Sound remarked that "while moments on Diamonite might recall other artists, the band never sounds imitative or even descendant of those influences".

-Aside from her work on her own music, she produced remixes of tracks from Chairlift, Son Lux, Phoenix, Caroline Shaw, and others.
+Aside from her work on her own music, Bell produced remixes of tracks by Chairlift, Son Lux, Phoenix, Caroline Shaw, and others.
 In 2009 she was selected by composer Osvaldo Golijov and soprano Dawn Upshaw for a workshop and concert at Carnegie Hall.